Design and manufacture a plastic shredder for packaging and recycling

 The shredder, which is now operational, is designed to finely grind plastic materials such as bottle caps or plastic waste from additive manufacturing, so that they can be packaged and recycled.
 How can we give them a second life?

-To take things further, a first-year project in the Grande Ecole Program aims to optimize a filament extrusion and winding system for producing 3D-printed parts.
-"To do this, we need to carefully evaluate the particle size of the chips from the grinder that will then go into the extruder and qualify the processes for testing the filaments," explain the supervisors.
+To take things a step further, a first-year project in Grande Ecole Engineering Programme at optimizing a filament extrusion and winding system for producing 3D-printed parts is currently underway.
+“To do this, we need to accurately assess the particle size of the chips from the grinder that will then go into the extruder and validate the processes for testing the filaments,” explain the supervisors.

 A wonderful recycling project that will give plastic materials from the Angers campus a second life!